near/core-contracts/lockup/README.md

 - The owner can not withdraw tokens locked due to lockup period, disabled transfers, or vesting schedule.
 - The owner can withdraw rewards from the staking pool before tokens are unlocked unless the vesting termination prevents it.
 - The owner should be able to add a full access key to the account, once all tokens are vested, unlocked and transfers are enabled.

+### [Deprecated] Private vesting schedule

+Since the vesting schedule usually starts at the date of employment it allows to de-anonymize the owner of the lockup contract.
+To keep the identity private, the contract allows to hash the vesting schedule with some random salt and keep store the hash instead of the raw vesting schedule information.
+In case the foundation has to terminate the vesting schedule, it will provide the raw vesting schedule and the salt, effectively revealing the vesting schedule.
+The contract then will compare the hash with the internal hash and if they match proceed with the termination.

+**NOTE**: The private vesting schedule can only be used if the lockup release period and the lockup duration are effectively shadowing the vesting duration.
+Meaning that the lockup release ends later than the vesting release and the lockup duration ends after the vesting cliff.
+Once the lockup schedule starts before the vesting schedule (e.g. employment starts after the transfers are enabled), the vesting schedule can't be kept private anymore.

 ## Change Log